BrianRuizy/sentiment-analysis/README.md

 # sentiment-analysis

-This is documentation of a personal portfolio project demonstrating practial use of data science, i.e. Sentiment Analysis, with Python, TextBlob for sentiment, and BeautifulSoup for scraping web elemnents.
+This is documentation of a personal portfolio project demonstrating the practial use of data science, i.e. Sentiment Analysis, with Python, TextBlob for sentiment, and Tweepy to collect data from *Twitter*.

 ## About

+Sentiment Analysis refers to the use of *natural language processing* which is a subset of AI, and it is proven to be a

-Sentiment Analysis is a useful method for detecting expression in text.
-Whether said expression is negative or positive, it has proven to be a valuable insight for many companies and brands.
+useful method for effectively detecting expression in the text.
+Whether the said expression is negative or positive, it provides valuable insight for many companies and brands.

-The Algorithm can be further improved to gather user data based of their geo/demographics.
+The Algorithm can be further improved to gather user data based on their geo/demographics.

+## Requirements

+* from textblob import TextBlob

+* tweepy==3.7.0

 ## Versions

-### (UserIput)
+### UserInput.py

-will demonstrate the use sentiment analysis performed on a simple user based input.
+will demonstrate the use of sentiment analysis performed on a simple user based input.

-### (Tweepy)
+### Tweepy.py

-will incorporate the use of Twitter's API to gather the text based off keyword.
+will incorporate the use of Twitter's API to gather the text-based off an inputted search keyword.